 Achilles Tendon Injury Recovery

 Recovery may take months, but it depends on how serious your injury is.
-Different conditions heal at different rates.
+Different conditions heal at different speeds.

 You can still be active while your injury heals.
-Ask your doctor what’s OK to do.
+Ask your doctor what's OK to do.
 But don't rush things.
-Don't try to return to your old level of physical activity until:
+Wait to return to your old level of physical activity until:

 - You can move your leg as easily and freely as your uninjured leg.